Klipper3d/klipper/docs/beaglebone.md

 builtin eMMC.
 If using the eMMC, install it to eMMC now by following the instructions from the above link.

-Then ssh into the beaglebone machine (ssh debian@beaglebone -- password is "temppwd") and install Klipper by running the following
+Then ssh into the Beaglebone machine (ssh debian@beaglebone -- password is "temppwd") and install Klipper by running the following
 commands: